fartherp/framework-spring-boot/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for raising a Framework integration with Spring Boot issue.
+Thanks for raising a framework-spring-boot integration with Spring Boot issue.
 What sort of issue are you raising?

 Question

-Please ask questions about how to use something, or to understand why something isn't working as you expect it to, on Stack Overflow using the framework tag.
+Please ask questions about how to use something, or to understand why something isn't working as you expect it to, on Stack Overflow using the framework-spring-boot tag.

 Bug report

-Please provide details of the problem, including the version of this Framework integration with Spring Boot that you are using.
+Please provide details of the problem, including the version of this framework-spring-boot integration with Spring Boot that you are using.
 If possible, please provide a test case or sample application that reproduces the problem.
 This makes it much easier for us to diagnose the problem and to verify that we have fixed it.